sarastokes/SBFSEM-tools/README.md

 SBFSEM-tools is a Matlab toolbox developed for serial EM data and connectomics in the Neitz Lab at University of Washington.
 While SBFSEM-tools was built around the Viking annotation software, many aspects are quite general and may apply easily to other programs and imaging methods.

-SBFSEM-tools imports annotation data through Viking's OData service and parses the results into Matlab data types.
-This happens behind the scenes so users can work with familiar objects (neuron, synapse, etc).
-Other features include:
+SBFSEM-tools provides Matlab support for accessing th connectome annotation database API.
+Annotation data through Viking's OData service and parsed into Matlab data types.
+This is abstracted so users can work with familiar objects (neuron, synapse, etc).
+SBFSEM-tools provides a framework to support data mining and user-defined analysis as well as user interfaces to avoid programming entirely.

-- Single neuron analysis: dendritic field area, dendrite diameter, soma size, stratification, synapse distribution
-- Group analysis: density recovery profile, nearest neighbor, synapse statistics
+Key features:
-- Efficent 3D rendering of neurons, support for generating high-resolution, publication-quality images:
+- Efficent, accurate 3D rendering of neurons:
   - Volume rendering of Closed Curve annotations
   - Polygon meshes from Disc annotations
   - Segmentation and volume rendering of free-form traces over a stack of EM images.
+- Standard analysis routines for both single neurons and networks.
+- Image registration: surfaces from IPL boundary markers, XY offset calculations.
 - Support for generating high resolution, publication quality images
 - Export 3D models to use in programs like Blender
-- Image registration: surfaces from IPL boundary markers, XY offset calculations.
-- Misc UIs for visualizing renders, EM images and annotations

-See the tutorials and documentation for the most up to date information.
+See the documentation for more information.

 Work in progress: (1) A more intuitive representation of connectivity networks.
-(2) A more generalized framework for OData queries (in the meantime, contact me for a [Postman][postman] collection with common queries).
+(2) A more generalized framework for OData queries (in the meantime, contact us if you would like a [Postman][postman] collection explaining common queries).
 (3) SWC export and support for biophysical models.

 ##### More information:
 * [Viking][viking] annotation software